 Exploring on Bikes

-One of the highlights of our getaway was riding our bikes along Scenic 30-A on the paved bike trail.
-We wheeled past picturesque coastal dune lakes and tall pines as we traveled from Grayton Beach to Seaside, then past neighborhoods of New Urbanism style architecture that require a double-take the first time you see them.
-We took many a detour down side streets to marvel at the beautiful homes built on shady streets that go up, then down again, with the contour of ancient dunes.
+One of the highlights of your getaway will be riding our bikes along Scenic 30-A on the paved bike trail.
+Wheel past picturesque coastal dune lakes and tall pines as you travel from Grayton Beach to Seaside, then past neighborhoods of New Urbanism style architecture that require a double-take the first time you see them.
+Take many a detour down side streets to marvel at the beautiful homes built on shady streets that go up, then down again, with the contour of ancient dunes.

 Things to See: